63 Year Old Christmas Tree

 I first shared the story about this Christmas tree a few

-of those situations where a senior family member passed and there were some
+of those situations where a senior passed and there were some

 things that no one wanted.
 Little did I know what history would unfold.